KfW prepared to extend credit line to Uniper as gas losses swell -sources | Headlines

 That would be higher than a 7 billion euro threshold beyond which the German government has pledged to backstop losses, although the mechanism by which it would do so still needs to be clarified, the sources said.
 They added that increasing the gas levy could also help cushion the blow.

 "At the end of June, when we started the negotiations, we expected the backstop to not be reached at all," Uniper Chief Executive Klaus-Dieter Maubach told journalists last week after presenting a 12.3 billion euro first-half loss.
 Maubach said the worst-case assumption at the time had been that the backstop threshold would be reached sometime after the gas levy kicks in.
-"But now it's clear that it will be reached earlier." ($1 = 1.0059 euros) (Additional reporting by Andreas Rinke, editing by Kirsten Donovan)
+"But now it's clear that it will be reached earlier." ($1 = 1.0059 euros) (Additional reporting by Andreas Rinke; editing by Kirsten Donovan and Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)